timkurvers/valheim-macos/README.md

 ### Why is there no downloadable build?

-To avoid distributing copyrighted game data, the build script is provided as a means for players who own Valheim on Steam to create their own macOS build and play on their prefered hardware.
+To avoid distributing copyrighted game data, the build script is provided as a means for players who own Valheim on Steam to create their own macOS build and play on their preferred hardware.

 Additionally, pre-built binaries from untrusted sources could cause havoc if malicious.
 Having an open-source build-script available for vetting by anyone limits that risk.